gs1us-technology/vc-verifier-core/README.md

 # Library Runtime

-The library is a JavaScript based NPM package that is built on top of the WC3 standards libraries provided by Digital Bazaar.
-The library can be consumed directly using the library index.js file or using the bundled and minified version of the library.
+The library is a JavaScript ES Module (EMS) based NPM package that uses the WC3 standards VC libraries provided by Digital Bazaar.
+To consume the library directly you can **Import** any of the Functions or Types exported by the libraries src/index.ts file.

 The library requires the following environment:
 - Node - v18.16.1+